Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 Design the Test Strategy

 The next step is creating a test strategy, a high-level document typically designed by a test manager.
-This document outlines the testing project goals, strategies, estimated effort, and cost associated.
+This document outlines the testing project goals, strategies, estimated effort, and associated costs.
 It should elaborate on the following:

 Define the Test Objectives